Let’s talk about flu shot facts.

 Fact #2: The statistics that the CDC throws around regarding death from influenza are grossly exaggerated.
 Furthermore, much of the research out there has been funded by the vaccine makers—this is problematic for obvious reasons.

 Despite the fact that the CDC’s death numbers are grossly inflated and that the vaccine only prevents 3-4 of the flu strains, I don’t believe that alone is reason to discount the flu vaccine.
-We need to look further, such as the actual ingredients of the vaccine.
+We need to look further at flu shot facts, such as the actual ingredients of the vaccine.
 What are you putting in your body, besides the virus (be it living or dead)?

 Flu Shot Ingredients